FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/index.md

 ### Dead Assignment Elimination

-[Dead code](https://www.wikiwand.com/en/Dead_code)can be loosely understood as code that's not used or executed in runtime.
+[Dead code](https://www.wikiwand.com/en/Dead_code) can be loosely understood as code that's not used or executed in runtime.
 In this section, we focus on assignments creating redundant variables that are not used in the program.

-In the <c @click="browseDCE(1)">first</c> example, the highlighted line defines `a`, which invalidates a re-definition of `a` in the next line.
+In the <c @click="browseDCE(1)">first</c> example, the highlighted line defines `a`, which is invalidated by a re-definition of `a` in the next line.
 This means the highlighted `a` is never going to be used and can be counted as dead code.

-In the <c @click="browseDCE(2)">second</c> example, the highlighted line defines `c` which isn't used anywhere after its definition.
+In the <c @click="browseDCE(2)">second</c> example, the highlighted line defines `c`, which isn't used anywhere after its definition.
 This can be counted as dead code as well.

 However, if we natively check if an assignment happens again before the variable